nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 suggested by York and Karplus to avoid singularities when two surface charges coincide.
-The default value is `zeta 0.98` this value was chosen to ensure that the results of the current implementation are as close as possible to those of the original Klamt and Schuurmann based implementation.
+The default value is `zeta 0.98` this value was chosen to ensure that the results of the current implementation are as close as possible to those of the original Klamt and Schürmann based implementation.

 `gamma_s` modifies the width of the smooth switching function that